 Today’s Post by Joe Farace

->

-> A ring light is a circular light source that surrounds the optical axis of a lens causing light to hit the subject from different angles, producing soft shadows in a similar manner as a softbox.
-When photographing people, the unique way a ring light renders light also produces a shadowy halo around the subject that’s much beloved by fashion photographers.
+A ring light is a circular light source that typically surrounds the optical axis of a lens causing light to hit the subject from different angles, producing soft shadows in a similar manner as a softbox.
+When photographing people, the unique way a ring light renders light also produces a shadowy halo around the subject that’s much loved by fashion photographers.
 I use a small ring flash to photograph butterflies but if you want to photograph people, to paraphrase Jaws Chief Brody, “You’re gonna need a bigger light.”

 How I made this shot: I made this portrait of aspiring model Laura Bachmayer using Flashpoint’s now-discontinued 14-inch Fluorescent Dimmable Ring.
 But there are many similar standalone ring lights available from all kinds of sources, including Amazon, many of them using fluorescent lighting.
 Why?
 Fluorescent lighting closely matches an imaging chip’s RGB spikes more than tungsten sources that end up producing 93% heat and 7% red light.
 And as with all continuous lighting sources you can use your camera’s built-in light meter to measure exposure.
 So it’s a good way to get started with ring lights without spending the money that ring flash typically cost.
 The Canon MR-14EX II Macro Ring Lite, for example, is $549.